lawn

 Preparing your lawn in the fall can help protect it during the winter, but the steps can be confusing.
 The good news is that preparing your sod installations for a healthy winter in Florida may be easier than you think.

-Darker, cooler days of winter can take a toll on your lawn or sod replacement, especially without proper preparation during the fall.
+Darker, cooler days of winter can take a toll on your lawn or sod replacement, especially without proper lawn preparation during the fall.
 What you do to your St. Augustine sod or other types of sod in the fall can affect the health of your lawn during the winter.

 Understand the grass growing cycle in Florida